B.A./B.S. - Secondary Education

 400-Level Physics Course3

-Double Major Secondary Education and Hispanic Studies (K-12)
+Double Major Secondary Education and Hispanic Studies (EC-12)

 This double major will allow you to take the Texas Spanish LOTE certification exam.

-Students must maintain a 2.75 GPA with no grade below a "C" in all required courses.
+Students must maintain a GPA of 2.75, with grades of 'C' or better in all courses.

 Required Spanish Courses